bokeh/bokeh/sphinx/quickstart.rst

     $ conda install bokeh

+This will install the examples into the ``examples/`` subdirectory of your Anaconda installation directory.

-If you are confident you have dependencies like Numpy, Pandas, and Redis installed, then you can use ``pip``:
+If you are confident you have dependencies like NumPy, Pandas, and Redis installed, then you can use ``pip``:
 ::

     $ pip install bokeh

+This will not install any examples, and you will need to clone the git repository and look in the ``examples/`` directory there.

 To download from source, clone the `Bokeh git repo <https://github.com/ContinuumIO/bokeh>`_, then run:
 ::

     $ python setup.py install

+If you are using Windows, please see the :ref:`install_windows`.

 Generate Static HTML Files